-Using a Polytec, PDV 100 Laser Doppler Vibrometer (LDV) we will measure the displacement, velocity, and acceleration of the mechanical vibrations in a speaker.
+A Polytec, PDV 100 Laser Doppler Vibrometer (LDV) will be used to measure the displacement, velocity, and acceleration of the mechanical vibrations in a speaker.
 The LDV lets us measure the vibrations by illuminating a laser at the surface of the speaker.
 Then we play different music and sounds at unique frequencies and the empirical measurements will be used to determine the damping ratio.
 This will also give us a good measure of how much power the system (cone speaker) can handle.
 The main purpose of Laser Vibrometry is that it shows us a way to accurately measure and decipher surface vibrations in a mechanical system.
 This excitation of the system will allow us to determine the dampening ratio of the system, to be described below.

 Vibrations occur due to mechanical systems going through cyclic loading and unloading or constant motion and irritability.
 These vibrations can have a major impact on the lifespan of the machinery as well as the quality of work it will provide over time.
 That is why it is important to consider the side effects of vibrations when designing a system.
 Some everyday examples of materials under constant cyclic loading and unloading are shelves, benches, and bridges.